eerkela/bertrand/docs/source/motivation.rst

     dtype: UInt32

-By avoiding a floating point intermediary, we can ensure that no data is lost during these conversion, even if the values are very large:
+By avoiding a floating point intermediary, we can ensure that no data is lost during these conversions, even if the values are very large:

 .. doctest::